tiadrop/chrono/README.md

 ### More on `breakdown()`

-This function breaks a `TimePeriod` down into meaningful units:
+This method breaks a `TimePeriod` down into meaningful units:

 ```ts
 // specify units: